 By undertaking this unit you will explore leadership, mentoring and management skills relevant to your role.

-In this unit, you will look at the effective inclusion of children in early years settings.
+In this unit, you will look at the effective inclusion of children, young people, and/or adults.

 Through examination of national requirements and guidance, you will consider the responsibilities of the Special Educational Needs Coordinator (SENCo) within early years settings, to promote children’s learning and development.